 Our For-Profit Social-Impact Investments program enables us to work with businesses and capital markets to pursue promising opportunities for charitable purposes that promote social good and address market failures.
 We primarily use Program-Related Investments (PRIs) to provide funding to for-profit partners.

 What is a PRI?

-A PRI is a financing tool that allows foundations to provide funding to businesses to create solutions to social problems in furtherance of the foundation’s charitable purposes.
+A PRI is a financing tool that allows foundations to provide funding to for-profit businesses to create solutions to social problems in furtherance of the foundation’s charitable purposes.
 PRIs can take many forms, including loans, equity investments, or financial guaranties.
 Foundations do expect a PRI to be repaid according to the terms of the investment.
 When that happens, a foundation distributes the returned funds to other charitable purposes within one year.